 MP3 Audio CD of the Textbook

 This MP3 CD contains a complete audio recording of the course Exploring Creation with Zoology 3: Land Animals as read by the author, Jeannie Fulbright.
-This is the perfect accompaniment to the book for students who are auditory learners, struggling readers, or have other learning disabilities that make reading difficult.
+This is the perfect accompaniment for students who are auditory learners, struggling readers, or have other learning disabilities that make reading difficult.
 It can also be used for students who are not reading on their own yet, or for the entire family to enjoy together.

 Please note that this item is not returnable once opened!